Feeding Children – Success is in the Details Self-Study

 • One-time discount for Ellyn Satter Institute store

-• Three years of access to the course
+• Two years of access to the course

 Commission on Dietetic Registration Performance Indicators: